 Teachers and counselors should consider cultural issues, such as recently moving to a new country and speaking another language.
-Children who are uncomfortable with a new language may not want to use it outside of a familiar setting.
+Children who are uncertain about speaking a new language may not want to use it outside of a familiar setting.
 This is not selective mutism.

 The person's history of mutism should also be considered.
 People who have been through trauma may show some of the same symptoms seen in selective mutism.

 Treating selective mutism involves behavior changes.
-The child's family and school should participate.
-Certain medications that treat anxiety and social phobia have been used safely and successfully.
+The child's family and school should be involved.
+Certain medicines that treat anxiety and social phobia have been used safely and successfully.

 Children with this syndrome can have different outcomes.
 Some may need to continue therapy for shyness and social anxiety into the teenage years, and possibly into adulthood.